 At St Catherine’s we are committed to educating children using a range of programs and resources to help them become informed digital citizens of the world.

 At St Catherine’s all students have the opportunity to learn Italian and experience one of the oldest cultures in the world.
 Throughout the year our students are able to immerse themselves in the Italian culture through a range of events and activities such as the Carnevale Parade and more.

 At St Catherine's our students participate in a range of sporting activities.
 Not only is sport important for the health benefits but it also helps our students to further develop physical skills such as balance and coordination, build confidence, connect with their peers and participate in team work.

 Aquaponics is a combination of aquaculture, which is growing fish and other aquatic animals, and hydroponics which is growing plants without soil.
 Aquaponics uses these two in a symbiotic combination in which plants are fed the aquatic animals’ discharge or waste.
 In return, the vegetables clean the water that goes back to the fish.
 Along with the fish and their waste, microbes play an important role to the nutrition of the plants.
 These beneficial bacteria gather in the spaces between the roots of the plant and converts the fish waste and the solids into substances the plants can use to grow.
 The result is a perfect collaboration between aquaculture and gardening.

-Whether such support is help with reading, speech pathology, occupational therapy or those students with special disabilities.
+This may include support with reading, additional time needed in class, speech pathology, occupational therapy or those students with special disabilities.